AlBurl/ERAPlotype/README.md

 ERAPloype uses the definition of ERAP1 haplotypes as described in [Ombrello et al, 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4565054/).

+**N.B.
+It is not possible to distinguish between Hap1/Hap4 and Hap2/Hap6 genotypes using only short read sequencing data.
+In this specific scenario, both haplotype combinations are returned along with a warning message.**

 ## Requirements

 ERAPlotype uses [RStudio](https://www.rstudio.com/products/rstudio/) and the following R packages: